ONSdigital/dp-net/handlers/README.md

 This package contains handlers to forward values coming from a request header or a cookie, to a request context.

-The mapping is done using enumeration of possible header and cookie keys, and their corresponding context key.
+The mapping is done using enumeration of possible keys, and their mappings to header, context or cookie keys.

 ## Usage